piotr-pietras/stx-review-template/README.md

   TypeScript creators to use type as much as you can,
 - Not-used onChange handler, should be removed,
 - Not-used canHandleTheClick variable, should be removed,
-- In onButtonClick handler if can be used in a more readable and accessible way:
+- In onButtonClick handler 'if' can be formatted in a more readable and accessible way:

   ```
     if (isDisabled || !onClick) {